k4n3d4-sh0t4r0/BarrierESP-RusherHack/README.md

 # RusherHack BarrierESP Plugin

-Rusherhack plugin that log all player encounters in a log file and display them in the chat
+Rusherhack plugin that lets the player see the barrier block as if he were holding one

 # Screenshots